Dennison Wheelock: Captain Richard Henry Pratt

 Captain Pratt was Dennison's mentor and school father, and Carlisle, Pennsylvania, was Dennison's second-home.
 Wheelock corresponded with Pratt for over 35 years and confided in each other throughout their lives.
 Wheelock had affection for Pratt, his wife and Carlisle.
 Wheelock shared Pratt's views.
-Both saw federal Indian boarding schools as a temporary educational formula to "uplift" the Indians, and called for the abolishment of Indian reservations and the Bureau of Indian Affairs.
 They focused upon the release of Indians from federal control, full citizenship, equal opportunity and education in public schools.
-Wheelock and Pratt had little faith in the efficacy of the Society of American Indians to make real changes, since they believed that the organization had too many BIA bureaucrats, naïve reformers from the Indian Rights Association another "paper shooters."
-From 1921 to 1922, Captain Pratt lobbied President Warren G. Harding to nominate Wheelock to be Commissioner of Indian affairs.
+From 1921 to 1922, Captain Pratt lobbied President Warren G. Harding to nominate Wheelock as the Commissioner of Indian Affairs.